DevelopinPop/website-for-dsa/README.md

 Credits in index.html

-To be honest, the html code is very badly written.
-This is literally my first time working on a website.
-Please do not copy unless you know HTML!
+The html code is very badly written.
+I forgot how half the stuff worked.
+Please don't try to fix it though :>